jqhoogland/rationalia-starter/LW/Concepts/Sequences.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-## Other sequences by Eliezer Yudkowsky
+## Other Sequences by Eliezer Yudkowsky

 The following collections of essays come from the **[[Original Sequences|original sequences]]**, an earlier version of much of the material from *Rationality: From AI to Zombies*: